 Instant pot not coming to pressure?
 Did it give you a burn notice?
 Is it not cooking correctly?
 Let me help you solve and prevent the common Instant Pot Issues so that you can get back to pressure cooking with success.

 There is nothing more frustrating that not being able to prepare one of your favorite Instant Pot Recipes.
 If you are struggling with making perfect Instant Pot Baked Potatoes or Instant Pot Pot roast, or you are getting repeated burn notices, there is probably an easy fix.

 If you have been frustrated because your Instant Pot is not coming to pressure, you are not alone.

-9 times out of 10 the reason why your Instant Pot won't come to pressure is because it is not sealed correctly.
+9 times out of 10 the reason why your Instant Pot won't come to pressure is that it is not sealed correctly.
 There are plenty of reasons this occurs and thankfully, this is easily remedied.